lehner-lab/V2R_surfexp_rescue/README.md

-These files contain the code to reproduce the figures from the publication:
+These files contain the code to reproduce the analyse and figures from the publication:

 “A pharmacological chaperone stabilizer rescues the expression of the vast majority of pathogenic variants in a G protein coupled receptor”, by Taylor Mighell and Ben Lehner.